Circularity in Textiles: Circular Sustainability Trends in the UK Textiles Industry

 - Regenerating nature.
 This involves moving from a linear economy to a circular one.

-When an economy is circular, it "supports natural processes and lets nature thrive".
-In this situation, we reduce producing waste.
+When an economy is circular, it "supports natural processes and lets nature thrive."
+In this situation, we reduce waste production.
 This more resilient structure is better for humans, the business industry, and the environment.

 How to Move to a Circular Economy